Frustration comes in many shapes and forms.

 It’s in the Frosting!

-The Saturday Evening Post themes are like frosting on a cake. . . yummy to look at and inviting to touch.
+Norman Rockwell & Sarah Stilwell Weber illustrations / pictures are like frosting on a cake, yummy to look at and inviting to touch.

 Cake is edible without frosting, but when frosted, Frosting makes the cake more inviting and enjoyable experience.

-You will get the same reaction with Memory Jogging Puzzles and Memory Exercise Cards because the picture or image is fun to look at and inviting everyone to touch and play.
+You will get the same reaction with Memory Jogging Puzzles and Memory Matching Games because the picture or image is fun to look at and inviting.
+Everyone wants to touch and play.

-The Saturday Evening Post illustrations are the catalyst triggering excitement.
+Norman Rockwell & Sarah Stilwell Weber illustrations / pictures are the catalyst triggering excitement.

-MatchMate, with illustrations by Norman Rockwell, was the first exercise card game I developed for stimulating problem solving skills in elderly with special needs.
-6 more Memory Improving Games followed
+MatchMate, with illustrations by Norman Rockwell, was the first matching game or memory exercise card game I developed.

-Used routinely, memory match games will help slow down the progression of Alzheimer’s disease, memory loss and other brain deteriorating conditions affecting our elderly patients.
+Used routinely, memory, matching games will help slow down the progression of Alzheimer’s disease, memory loss and other brain deteriorating conditions affecting our elderly patients.

-Memory Exercise Card Games are also known as Memory Games, Memory Improvement Games, Memory Match Games, Matching Games and Concentration Game have instruction card included.
+Matching Games are also known as Memory Games, Memory Improving Games, Memory Match Games, Memory Exercise Card Games, Memory Matching Games

 RELATED SEARCHES: Memory Games, Alzheimer’s activities, Brain Exercise, Brain Exercise for dementia patients, Brain exercise for Stroke recovery, Memory Exercise for dementia, Games for seniors with Memory Loss, Activities for Dementia, Activities for Stroke Treatment, Memory Joggers for Seniors